VIVA Germany: Logos

 Logo used from 30 August 2004 to 31 December 2010.
 From 5 November 2007 it was shown in orange, green and blue, before then it was white.

 Note that from 1 December 2018 to 31 December 2018, each VIVA logo design was displayed, cycling every two minutes, as a tribute to VIVA due to its shutdown.

 VIVA in other countries

 Viacom also operated VIVA channels in Austria (VIVA Austria), Hungary (VIVA Hungary), Poland (VIVA Polska), the United Kingdom and Ireland (Viva UK and Ireland) and Switzerland (VIVA Switzerland).
 All of these channels are now defunct as well and have since been replaced with Comedy Central- or MTV-branded channels.

+"Tele-3" (now TV3) in Lithuania broadcast the "VIVA TOP 100" show on Saturdays between 1994 and 1996.
+This experience later inspired Lithuanian television stations to create local equivalents.
+For example, in 2001–2002, the Lithuanian National Broadcaster (LRT), in cooperation with German producers, started broadcasting an official Lithuanian version of the VIVA show, which was hosted on Friday evenings by Aurimas Dautartas.